cgrudz/DataAssimilationBenchmarks.jl/docs/src/submodules/analysis/ProcessExperimentData.md

 ## Processing experiment outputs

-The `analysis` directory contains scripts for batch processing the outputs from experiments into time-averaged RMSE and spread and arranging these outputs in an array for plotting.
-This should be modified based on the local paths to stored data.
-This will try to load files based on parameter settings written in the name of the output .jld2 file and if this is not available, this will store `Inf` values in the place of missing data.
+The `analysis` directory contains examples for batch processing the outputs from experiments into time-averaged RMSE and spread and arranging these outputs in an array for plotting.
+These examples should be modified based on the local paths to stored data and experiment settings.
+This will try to load files based on parameter settings written in the name of the output `.jld2` file and if this is not available, this will store `Inf` values in the place of missing data.
+These scripts are not currently integrated or supported, with the expecation that one will write their own variants based on their needs with specific experiments.

 ## Validating results
 Benchmark configurations for the above filtering and smoothing experiments are available in the open access article